-Founded in 1987, Trident Microsystems is a company that designs, develops and sells an array of display processors.
+Founded in 1987, Trident Microsystems was a company that designs, develops and sells an array of display processors.
 Its system-on-chip solutions are designed for the fast growing consumer electronics market, mainly consisting of digital television and AV multimedia products.
-Though headquartered in Santa Clara, California, the company has sales, support and development facilities throughout Asian locations that include China, Hong Kong, Japan and Taiwan.
+Though headquartered in Santa Clara, California, the company had sales, support and development facilities throughout Asian locations that include China, Hong Kong, Japan and Taiwan.

 The company made a name for itself in the late 1980s with a line of low-end SVGA chipsets.
 In fact, many OEMs at the time built their add-in boards with Trident chipsets.
 With the PC graphics market shifting from basic color monitor output to more advanced multi-resolution acceleration, the manufacturer kept themselves afloat by focusing on modest performing chips at incredibly low prices.